Speedway not allowed to sell gas for super-cheap, NJ courts say

 The commission noted that company-owned-and-operated gas stations can “exert considerable influences on the posted retail prices” and sell gas at a loss “in sharp contrast to the individual dealer who is compelled to carry on his business at a profit in order to survive.”

 Ohio-based Speedway is the nation’s second-largest owned-and-operated chain of gas stations with more than 2,700 locations, including 70 in New Jersey.
-It is owned by Texas-based Marathon Petroleum, which produces and refines oil.
+It is owned by Ohio-based Marathon Petroleum, which produces and refines oil.

 A spokeswoman for Marathon did not immediately return a request for comment Thursday afternoon.